-Now, ThePoorNomad’s Tips For Women Travellers In India
+Now, ThePoorNomad’s Tips For Women Travelers In India

 Be Bold and Be Brave

+One of the best tips for women travelers in India is to be and seem confident.
 India is not a place for faint hearted.
 It will fascinate you but frustrate you too.
-One moment, it would bring you down to your knees and after a split second, you would be having a beer with locals.
+One moment, it would bring you down to your knees and after a split second you would be having beer with locals.
 You have to be on your toes every time but trust me it is totally worth it.

 People out here can be confusing for some of you but they can move you by their helping and caring nature.
 They are loud, they love music with large woofers but they can treat you with a “Masala Tea” when you have missed your last flight.